hpamanji/terraform-zero-to-hero-course/Day_03/07_importing_resources.md

 ```cmd
 terraform import aws_instance.web i-1234567890abcdef0
 ```

-When we run `terraform import` command, Terraform will fetch the current state of the resource from the provider (e.g., AWS) and update the Terraform state file (terraform.tfstate) with the resource's attributes.

 3. Verify the import:
 After importing, update the configuration to match the imported resource's attributes: